World Heroes (video game)

-is a 1992 fighting arcade game developed and published by Alpha Denshi (later known as ADK) with the assistance of SNK.
-It was originally released for the Neo Geo MVS arcade cabinet on July 28, 1992.
+is a 1992 fighting video game developed by Alpha Denshi and published by SNK for the Neo Geo arcade and home systems.
 It is ADK's first game in the fighting game genre, as well as their earliest attempt in the fighting game trend of the 1990s that was popularized by Capcom's 1991 arcade hit Street Fighter II.
-It was the last game with the Alpha logo labeled within the game before the developer became ADK; however, the Alpha logo was last used on one of the arcade flyers of its sequel.

 World Heroes was followed by a sequel, released less than a year later, titled World Heroes 2.